rbranham/RouteRecord2021/README.md

 # route_record_admin_portal

 Admin Portal for Route Record.
 Is web access portal only.
-Used by bus company administrators to manage their drivers, routes, and schools.
+Used by school bus company administrators to manage their drivers, routes, and schools.
+Has companion driver application, and school application.

+Uses Dart language and Flutter framework.
+Uses Google Firestore database.

+As of August, 2021 project has gone stagnant.